fortran-lang/fortran-lang.org/learn/quickstart/operators_control_flow.md

 {% include important.html content="`do concurrent` is not a basic feature of Fortran.
 The explanation given does not detail all the requirements that need to be met in order to write a correct `do concurrent` loop.
-Compilers are also free to do as they see fit, which means they may not optimize the loop."}
+Compilers are also free to do as they see fit, which means they may not optimize the loop." %}

 __Example__ `do concurrent()` loop